samuelfneumann/RFDN/README.md

                 └── LR VALIDATION FILES
 ```

+Given such a directory hierarchy, you can run the script dataFilenames.py, with
-The `checkpoint_file` parameter is an absolute path to the file at which you
+a single command line argument, which is the absolute path to the data
-would like to save checkpoints of the model during the training process.
-The
-learning curve data is also saved to this file.
+directory `data_dir` as above.
+This script will create the necessary dictionaries
+for training and validation and save these dictionaries in `data_dir`.
+Then,
+whenever you use a function or class which requires the `data_dir` parameter,
+you can specify the `data_dir` above.
+The functions and classes will then
+look in this directory for the two dictionaries created by dataFilenames.py
+and use these dictionaries for training and evaluation.

 ## Checkpoints
 A Trainer object will save a checkpoint after each epoch.
 This checkpoint can